MahsaShokouhi/Future_Sales_Prediction/README.md

    2. Product's monthly sales
    3. Previous month's sales of the product at the store
    4. The store
-- A few more approaches were tested as summarized below, but did not improve the model performance:
+- A few more approaches were also examined as summarized below, but did not improve the model performance:
    - Extending item categoies by text-encoding the item category names
    - Ensembling and combining linear and gradient boosting models, using either weighted averaging or stacking the two models.